 Prosecutors will also assess how middle management has reinforced those standards and encouraged employees to abide by them.

 Prosecutors will also assess whether those charged with oversight of the compliance program have adequate authority and stature.
 In other words, prosecutors will assess the sufficiency of the personnel and resources associated with the compliance program.

 Part of effective implementation is the development of incentives for compliance and disciplinary measures for noncompliance, so prosecutors are instructed to assess such measures when determining whether a compliance program is effectively implemented.

 3. Does the compliance program actually work in practice?

 Prosecutors will assess how the company reviews and improves its compliance program, especially in light of lessons learned.
 Prosecutors will also assess the effectiveness of, and the adequacy of the resources assigned to, the investigative function of the program, as well as the timeliness and adequacy of any remediation efforts.

-Companies without compliance programs should take this opportunity to design an effective compliance program, and companies with existing compliance programs should take this opportunity to review their programs to assess whether they comply with the Revised Guidance, and whether the plans have evolved as the companies have evolved.
+Companies without compliance programs should take this opportunity to design an effective compliance program, and those with compliance programs should review their programs to assess whether they comply with the Revised Guidance and whether the plans have evolved as the companies have evolved.

 410-576-4224 • email@example.com

 A version of this article appeared in The Daily Record on January 7, 2020.